npatel117/itmd362project2/TaskAnalysis.md

   * The site is screaming for more functionality.
 For example, adding due dates to a personal calendar.
 Let's think of more ways we can make the site USEful, not just a text resource.
   * The links section is good but there is so much more we could add.
 For example, the Google color theory website.

+**This task-analysis is a living document.
+Things may be added from time-to-time or marked as complete.**